act-rules/act-rules.github.io/_rules/focusable-no-keyboard-trap-80af7b.md

 #### Passed Example 6

-Keyboard trap with "help" link that once clicked exposes the instructions.
+These focusable `button` elements create a keyboard trap with "help" link that once clicked exposes the instructions.

 ```html
 <script>